maon-git/last-defense-system/README.md

 ### Run cron

-Enter the execution date and time using asterisks, etc., as appropriate, and enter '/usr/bin/sh /home/hogehoge/hogehoge.domain/public_html/cron/jpip_get.sh' in the command part.
+Enter the execution date and time using asterisks, etc., as appropriate, and enter '/usr/bin/sh /home/hogehoge/hogehoge.domain/public_html/cron/jpip_get.sh' in the command part. (googleip_get.sh should be set to run about 1 minute before jpip_get.sh)

 Of course, hogehoge is the 'server ID' in the UI of the server management tool, and the domain is the com, net, etc. that you have subscribed to.